Graduate Writing Center FAQ

 With the remote option, you would e-mail your paper to email@example.com before your appointment time.

 Once your paper is received, a writing consultant will review your paper using “Comments” and “Track Changes” in Microsoft Word.
 Progress made during your appointment will then be e-mailed back to you.
-With this option, you are welcome to call at any point before, during, or after your appointment with specific directions or questions.
+With this option, you are welcome to call at any point before, during, or after your appointment with specific directions or questions, but you are not required to do so.

 Please call or e-mail to let us know!
 This will open up the schedule for other students to make appointments.

-The GWC has an appointment policy: If you do not come to 3 scheduled appointments without calling or e-mailing to cancel, you will no longer be able to schedule appointments in advance and are only eligible for walk-ins for the semester.
+The GWC has an appointment policy: If you do not come to 3 scheduled appointments without calling or e-mailing to cancel, you will no longer be able to schedule appointments in advance and are only eligible for walk-ins for the remainder of the semester.

 To encourage free and open communication among writers, the Writing Center will not divulge information about a client’s sessions unless the client asks that a faculty member be informed of his/her time at the Center.